-We are thrilled to have a large group of talented professionals and volunteers participating in the 2016 Succulent Extravaganza!
+We have a large group of talented professionals and volunteers participating in the 2017 Succulent Extravaganza!
 Here's a little more about each of our presenters.

 A Diablo Valley native, Ryan has been working in horticulture for 10 years, having specialized in California natives, plants of the Proteacea family, alpines, and generally anything bizarre.
 Ryan has been at the Ruth Bancroft Garden for over 2 years.
 His horticultural experience includes irrigation, aesthetic pruning, boulder and flagstone rockeries, and the care of a wide variety of plants groups.